Xilinx-Wiki-Projects/VCK190-Boot/README.md

-# Wiki Project Template Repository
+# Wiki-Projecta VCK190-Boot Repository
-This repository contains the template for creating a repository for the Xilinx Wiki.
+This repository contains Versal Example Designs related to boot on a VCK190 board.

-This top-level README serves as a high-level entry point to the rest of your repository.

-**IMPORTANT:** Follow the guidelines laid out in this README.md to create your own, using the same layout and headings.

-A repository may be made up of one or more of the `template_project` directories, each containing their own design.

 ---
 ## **What to Expect**
-The `template_project` contains the following structure:
+Each Versal Example Design contains the following structure:

 ```
 <design>